grpc/proposal/A14-channelz.md

   repeated Server server = 1;
   // If set, indicates that the list of servers is the final list.
 Requesting
   // more servers will only return more if they are created after this RPC
   // completes.
   bool end = 2;
 }

+message ListServerSocketsRequest {
+  int64 server_id = 1;
+  // start_socket_id indicates that only sockets at or above this id should be
+  // included in the results.
+  int64 start_socket_id = 2;
+}

+message ListServerSocketsResponse {
+  // list of socket refs that the connection detail service knows about.
+Sorted in
+  // ascending socket_id order.
+  repeated SocketRef socket_ref = 1;
+  // If set, indicates that the list of sockets is the final list.
+Requesting
+  // more sockets will only return more if they are created after this RPC
+  // completes.
+  bool end = 2;
+}